isabella232/media-analytics.en-1/help/sdk-implement/tracking-scenarios/vod-one-chapter.md

 .......
 .......

 // 5.
-Call trackComplete() when the playback reaches the end, i.e., when the video completes
+Call trackComplete() when the playback reaches the end, i.e., when the media completes
 //    and finishes playing.
 _mediaHeartbeat.trackComplete();